mist64/cbmbus_doc/3 Commodore DOS.md

 Contrary to the other articles of the series, this one is only meant as a conceptual overview of the design and not as a complete reference.
 The respective user manuals of Commodore and CMD disk drives are already very good references.

 ## Concepts

-### Units and Drives

-What is usually called a disk drive and is associated with a primary address is actually a **unit**, because a unit can have more than one drive in its enclosure, like two mechanisms for two diskettes.
-Drives are numbered starting with 0, and there is no upper limit to the number of drives.

-### XXX Communication Mechanisms

-* data channels
-	* 0-14
-	* always named
-	* used for
-		* files
-		* directory listing
-		* direct I/O channel

-* command channel
-	* 15
-	* not named
-	* send: command
-		* some commands include a data channel number for context
-	* read: status
-		* some commands return data on this channel

-### Files

-Every drive has its own independent filesystem.
-A filesystem has a name, a two-character ID, and contains an unsorted set of files.
-All files have a unique **name** and a file **type**, and have to be at least one byte in size[^1].

-DOS does not specify a maximum size for disk or file names, but the limit for all Commodore devices is 16 characters.
-There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
-Names have very few limitations:

-* The comma, colon and `CR` (carriage return) characters are illegal in disk or file names (because of the encoding of channel names and commands).
-* The code `0xa0` (ISO 8859-1 non-breaking space, PETSCII shifted SPACE) is illegal in file names (it is used as the terminating character on disk).

-There are four file types (`SEQ`, `PRG`, `USR` and `REL`) that fall into two categories: sequential and relative.

-**Sequential files** only allow linear access, i.e. it is impossible to position the read or write pointer.
-They can be appended to though.
-There are three types of sequential files: `SEQ`, `PRG` and `USR`.
-They are treated the same by DOS, but the user convention is to store executable programs in PRG files and data into SEQ files.

-**Relative files** (`REL`) have a fixed record size of 1-254 bytes and allow positioning the read/write pointer to any record and thus allow random access.

-While the interface to DOS often requres to specify the file type, it is not part of a file's identifier, i.e. there can not be two files with the same name but just a different type.

-### Wildcards

-Some interfaces features permit using wildcard characters:
-* A question mark ("`?`") matches any character.
-* An asterisk ("`*`") matches zero or more characters.
-Characters in the pattern after the asterisk are ignored.

-### Blocks

 XXX
 * describe three APIs:
 	* level 1: file level API - for built-in data structures
 	* level 2: block level API - for custom optimized data structures
+		* There is a set of lower-level APIs that allows reading and writing individual blocks (of 256 bytes) and marking them as allocated or free in the disk's metadata.
+For certain use cases, this does not require an understanding of any of the disk's internal data structures.
 	* level 3: code execution - meant to extend the functionality
 	* burst

-There is a set of lower-level APIs that allows reading and writing individual blocks (of 256 bytes) and marking them as allocated or free in the disk's metadata.
-For certain use cases, this does not require an understanding of any of the disk's internal data structures.

-## Channel Numbers
+### Units and Drives

+What is usually called a disk drive and is associated with a primary address is actually a **unit**, because a unit can have more than one drive in its enclosure, like two mechanisms for two diskettes.
+Drives are numbered starting with 0, and there is no upper limit to the number of drives.

+XXX partitions

+### XXX Communication Mechanisms

+XXX

 | Channel | Description       |
 |---------|-------------------|